purvitrivedi/project-one/README.md

     const oShape = [5, 6, 17, 18]
     const iShape = [5, 4, 6, 7]

-With object class methods I would essentialy be applying similar methods to all shapes.
-Each Tetrimino object had three properties and 2 common methods:
+With object class methods, I applied similar methods to all shapes.
+This means, each Tetrimino object had three properties and 2 common methods:

 createShape and removeShape methods would add and remove classNames based on movements: